AAFC-BICoE/dina-local-deployment/helm/README.md

 ### Passwords

 Unless a password is explicitly provided in `values.yaml`, the chart will automaticly generate them and store them in a secret for future run.
+The default behavior is auto-generating the secrets and the passwords in global.environment.config block are left empty for that purpose.
+Should the user prefer to provide static passwords, that is where they should do it.

 ### Deploy chart